Systematic analysis of the transition form factors of $B_c$ to $D$-wave charmonia and corresponding semileptonic decays: Introduction

 The semileptonic decay processes of $B_c$ to charmonia are all dominated by the decay process $b \to cl\bar{\nu}_l$ at quark level, and can be described using the electroweak effective Hamiltonian in the SM.
 However, the matrix elements involving hadronic transition can not be obtained through perturbative calculations.
 Generally, we define them as various form factors based on conservation of quantum numbers and Lorentz invariance.
 Then, these form factors can be obtained by some non-perturbative approaches.
 As one of the most powerful non-perturbative approach, the QCD sum rules are widely used in studying the properties of hadrons~\cite{Shifman:1978bx,Shifman:1978by,Colangelo:2000dp,Wang:2025sic}.
-In our previous works, the form factors of $B_c$ to $S$ and $P$-wave charmonia are systematically analyzed by three-point QCD sum rules, and the corresponding semileptonic and nonleptonic decay processes were studied~\cite{Wu:2024gcq,Lu:2025bvi}.
+In our previous works, the form factors of $B_c$ to $S$ and $P$-wave charmonia were systematically analyzed by three-point QCD sum rules, and the corresponding semileptonic and nonleptonic decay processes were studied~\cite{Wu:2024gcq,Lu:2025bvi}.
 However, until now, there has been no work on the study of the form factors and corresponding decays of $B_c$ to $D$-wave charmonia in the QCD sum rules.
 Moreover, in recent work, the authors constructed the interpolate currents of $D$-wave charmonia and studied their masses and decay constants in two-point QCD sum rules, which provide important materials for the studying of their decay properties~\cite{Xin:2024xbp}.
 As a continuation and expansion of our previous work, we systematically analyze the vector, axial vector and tensor form factors of $B_c$ to $D$-wave charmonia $\psi_J$ and $\eta_{c2}$ by using three-point QCD sum rules in the present work.
 With the estimated vector and axial vector form factors, we also study the semileptonic decay processes $B_c\to\psi_Jl\bar{\nu}_l$ and $B_c\to\eta_{c2}l\bar{\nu}_l$.

 This paper is organized as follows.
 After introduction in Sec.~\ref{sec1}, the vector, axial vector and tensor form factors of $B_c$ to $D$-wave charmonia are analyzed by the three-point QCD sum rules in Sec.~\ref{sec2}.
 With the estimated vector and axial vector form factors, we analyze the corresponding semileptonic decay processes in Sec.~\ref{sec3}.
 Sec.~\ref{sec4} is employed to present the numerical results and discussions and Sec.~\ref{sec5} is conclusion part.
+Some complicated formulas are shown in Appendix~\ref{Sec:AppA}.